crpietschmann/portfolio/_imports/_posts/2012-08-08-using-miniprofiler-with-sqldatasource-aspnet-webforms-control.markdown

   - /post.aspx?id=03d5d230-54bc-4c55-af70-22d84ac83bdf
 ---
 <!-- more -->

-<p>I recently implemented MiniProfiler into an existing ASP.NET WebForms application that makes use of databinding to the SqlDataSource control.
-Since the SqlDataSource uses a DbProviderFactory internally, it is fairly simple to exend the control to utilize MiniProfiler through inheritance and overriding a single method of the SqlDataSource.</p>  <p>Here’s a very simple class that inherits from the SqlDataSource control and injects MiniProfiler support to be able to profile the SQL query used by the control:</p>  <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> ProfiledSqlDataSource : SqlDataSource
+I recently implemented MiniProfiler into an existing ASP.NET WebForms application that makes use of databinding to the SqlDataSource control.
+Since the SqlDataSource uses a DbProviderFactory internally, it is fairly simple to exend the control to utilize MiniProfiler through inheritance and overriding a single method of the SqlDataSource.
+Here’s a very simple class that inherits from the SqlDataSource control and injects MiniProfiler support to be able to profile the SQL query used by the control:  <pre class="csharpcode"><span class="kwrd">public</span> <span class="kwrd">class</span> ProfiledSqlDataSource : SqlDataSource
 {
     <span class="kwrd">protected</span> <span class="kwrd">override</span> DbProviderFactory  GetDbProviderFactory()
     {